ayvacs/ayvacs.github.io/docs/blog/lua-rich-function-notation.md

 }
 ```

-In reality, "onEvent" is simply a *function* that appends an asterisk to the string parameter.
+In reality, `onEvent` is simply a *function* that appends an asterisk to the string parameter.
 So, `onEvent "foo"` is equal to `*foo`.
 This lets the Proton compiler know that we want to attach the function `*foo` to the event `foo`.
 It's super readable easy to understand, and it's all written in vanilla Lua!

 You can view the full source code of the `new` function [here](https://github.com/ayvacs/Proton/blob/main/src/Proton/modules/new.luau)!